InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History.md

 ![](ihc_sihco.png)

-**PRODUCED BY THE NATIONAL INTERAGENCY HOTSHOT CREW STEERING COMMITTEE, August 2022**
+**APPROVED AND SUPPORTED BY THE NATIONAL HOTSHOT CREW STEERING COMMITTEE, August 2022**

 # Alaska